renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

 The application to test with images is provided here [Link](./src/image_mode/readme.md)

+#### Camera Mode
+The application can be used with either of MIPI or USB camera.
+The details of which will be explained here.

 #### Demo
 <!-- <img src = "./images/ObjectTracking.gif" width="480" height="320"> -->
 TBD